keboola/connection-docs/management/project/users/index.md

 * TOC
 {:toc}

-To be able to work with Keboola Connection (KBC), each user needs to have the following:
+To be able to work with Keboola Connection, each user needs to have the following:

-- Platform-wide KBC account
+- Platform-wide Keboola Connection account
 - Access to a specific project

 Each user is, system-wide, **identified by their email address**.
 This means that you need to enter correct email addresses for existing users.
-Be especially careful about company aliases; from KBC's point of view, they are different users.
+Be especially careful about company aliases; from Keboola Connection's point of view, they are different users.

 All operations done by a user are technically done using the [master token](/management/project/tokens/#master-tokens).
 This is important for